sugiyama-hebbs/v9.1/script/target/readme_version_pmd.txt

     4 locations

   2.1
-    flipping rotation in the midway of the main part (after the 4th block)
+    flipping rotation in the midway of the main part (after the 4th block) - not used

+  2.2
+    flipping rotation alternatingly.
+Also, TMS in every odd trial. (including nulls)